-- the introduction of a day-ahead auction of contracted, but unnominated pipeline capacity to be conducted shortly after nomination cut-off - standardised provisions in capacity agreements to make capacity more fungible and allow shippers greater receipt and delivery point flexibility - the development of a pipeline capacity trading platform (CTP) through which shippers could trade secondary capacity ahead of the auction - the requirement to publish information on secondary trades of capacity and hub services.
+- the introduction of a day-ahead auction (DAA) of contracted, but unnominated pipeline capacity to be conducted shortly after nomination cut-off - standardised provisions in capacity agreements to make capacity more fungible and allow shippers greater receipt and delivery point flexibility - the development of a pipeline capacity trading platform (CTP) through which shippers could trade secondary capacity ahead of the auction - the requirement to publish information on secondary trades of capacity and hub services.

 The CTP also operates on Trayport, which enables participants to streamline their purchase of both gas commodity and pipeline capacity in the market, potentially driving increased utilisation of both.
-As the pipeline trading reforms have only been in operation for just under five months, it is too early to meaningfully comment on the cost or trade volumes of the new market.